LucasAho/LIRI-Bot/README.md

 # LIRI-Bot
 Its like SIRI!
 But instead of Speach Interpretation, LIRI interprets terminal commands to search for songs, concerts, and movies, and logs all relevant info to a txt file and terminal.
 It does this through a multitude of APIs and js programs.
-As proof that the project fills out the assignment outline, visit https://docs.google.com/presentation/d/1OHnlQe3L3DP8pS_BrzDBiYZGjtU9CC9Vx-YXrP_qmec/edit?usp=sharing to view screenshots of each function.
+To view screenshots and gifs of the working app, just checkout the bottom of the README!

 ## App Purpose and Function
 This CLI allows a user to search for songs, concerts, and movies from one location, allowing the user to find relevant info based on their searches.
 The user can use the app by typing